destroyedlolo/Majordome/Documentations/Toile/Decoration.md

 ### Exported object
 The surface to apply on is embodied as **MAJORDOME_PAINTING**

+### Return value

+A screen refresh is triggered at the end of execution for any return value other than `false` or `nil`.
+Missing return values are treated as nil and will not trigger a refresh.

+> [!WARNING]
+> Since v5, root surface rendering is always immediate.
+Developers are advised to return `true` to
+>  guarantee this behavior in future updates, as the default rendering logic may evolve.

 ## Examples
 Displays some messages on an LCD 2004 screen.